 Geography of British Columbia

 This course uses the concepts and methods of regional geography to explore the character of British Columbia, through study of the province's diverse physical and human landscapes.
-The course focuses particularly on geographic patterns and on the interaction of physiography, climate, settlement, resource utilization, and economic activity.
-It also examines how the province fits into a variety of regional settings: the Pacific Northwest, Canada, North America, and the Pacific Rim.
+Students focus on geographic patterns and on the interaction of physiography, climate, settlement, resource utilization, and economic activity.
+Students also examine how the province fits into a variety of regional settings: the Pacific Northwest, Canada, North America, and the Pacific Rim.